 But what is gelatin in the first place?

 Gelatin is a protein derived from collagen (when you cook collagen, you get gelatin), and has a unique combination of amino acids.
 It has become popular over recent years, especially for the role it plays in brain function, joint health, and healthy skin, hair, and nails.

 Collagen is well-studied for being the most abundant protein found in all animals (humans included), primarily in bones, tendons, ligaments, and skin.
 You can think of it as basically providing structure to our tissues, such as skin flexibility and tendon strength.
 You won’t get collagen by just eating meat or animal products because it is found in parts of the animal that aren’t directly edible (like bones).

 Collagen is extracted and gelatin formed by cooking broth from the bones and body parts of animals.
 Gelatin has a thick, jelly-like consistency when cool, but dissolves when heated.
 This is why your broth will become congealed when you put it in the fridge.

 Gelatin is made up mainly of the amino acids glycine, proline, valine, hydroxyproline and glutamic acid. – Vitamin World

-My go-to gelatin has been GREAT LAKES.
-It’s recommended for joint and ligament pain (hello Torn ACL!), arthritis (which is I give this to my mom), digestive issues (I used to have plenty) and yes – skin, nail, hair health.
+Gelatin is recommended for joint and ligament pain (hello Torn ACL!), arthritis (which is why I give this to my mom), digestive issues (I used to have plenty) and yes – skin, nail, hair health.

 THE BEST TYPES OF GELATIN FOR HAIR GROWTH